cass-community/cass-community.github.io/_wg/README.md

 * The `description` *should not* end with a period.

+* If your meeting schedule is bi-weekly or 4-weekly (or similar), include a reference date from which the counting of weeks starts.
+* If the meetings are held, but not on a regular basis, consider using "irregular" or "irregular monthly" or similar.
+* If the group plans to hold regular meetings, but hasn't scheduled them yet, consider using "to be announced" or commenting out this field.

-* Don't use the same URL with multiple labels.
+* Don't use the same URL with multiple labels in resource lists.
 Instead, either pick the most appropriate (most specific) label that makes sense, and have one entry only, or, for example, if a webpage includes sections for both Downloads and Documentation, use the appropriate anchors to differentiate the URLs (e.g., <https://example.com/#downloads> and <https://example.com/#documentation>).

 * Don't use the `Website` label for links to the code repository, use the `Repository` label instead.